-COACH: It has a large proportion of stunting.
-So, lifting people in the air, spinning them, throwing them catching them, and pyramids as well, which is when we have multiple strands coming together and making really complex structures.
+COACH: And it will include some dance, some jumps, some tumbling, things like flips and cartwheels and that kind of thing.
+Has a large proportion of stunting, so, lifting people in the air, spinning them, throwing them, catching them, and pyramids as well, which is when we have multiple stunts coming together and making really complex structures.

-CHEERLEADER: I think a lot of people think when you say you're a cheerleader people think you're just on the sidelines cheering teams, like cheering football teams on.
-But really it's a massive team sport and no pom poms required.
+CHEERLEADER: When you say you're a cheerleader, people think you're just on the sidelines, like cheering, cheering teams, like football teams on.
+But really, it's a massive teamwork sport and no pom poms required.